-The reality is that hunger and being overweight are linked and it affects millions of children and adults, and this paradox of food insecurity threatens the health of our nation's children.
+The reality is that hunger and being overweight are linked and it affects millions of children and adults, and this paradox threatens the health of our nation's children.

 Poverty and unemployment are key drivers that have led to food insecurity in America.
-"Food insecurity essentially means that, because of insufficient money or other resources within a household, there is uncertainty of having enough food to meet the needs of all its members," Heller says.
 African Americans, Latinos, children, older adults and people residing in rural areas are at increased risk for food insecurity.

-More than 48 million Americans are food insecure, including more than 15 million children.
+More than 42 million Americans are food insecure.
 As a result of these driving forces, individuals often choose less expensive, calorie-dense food.
 This can lead to overweight children who lack the healthy, nutrient-rich food their bodies need.

 "Overweight does not mean well-nourished," says Wright.
 "For example, low-income families may purchase soda, which may cost $1 for two liters, rather than milk, which may cost $4 for a gallon."

 "The Academy of Nutrition and Dietetics is positioned to be a critical part of the solution due to the expertise of its members," says Wright.
 "Registered dietitian nutritionists are able to design evidence-based interventions to treat and prevent obesity and obesity-related diseases."
 The Academy and its members are actively advocating for policies supporting food assistance programs.